 - Week two: Move it by another 15 minutes.
 You are now 30 minutes off of your typical schedule.

 - Week three: Move it another 15 minutes so you are 45 minutes off of your typical schedule.
-An alternate is to take the full plunge and just move it 30 minutes this week.
+An alternative is to take the full plunge and just move it 30 minutes this week.
 If you do, plan on a couple of weeks to adjust.